Inland Empire Construction Injury Lawyers

 Protecting the Rights of Construction Workers Who’ve Been Injured on the Job in the Inland Empire

 With scaffolding, heavy machinery, toxic materials, cranes, trenches, electrical equipment, and other potential hazards, a construction site is full of dangers.
 The injuries caused by construction accidents can be catastrophic, leaving victims debilitated — physically, emotionally, and financially.
-Whether you were injured as a victim of faulty construction, unsafe work conditions, or during the normal course of work Scot Moga is an Inland Empire construction injury lawyer who can help you get the maximum benefit for your injuries.
+Whether you were injured as a victim of faulty construction, unsafe work conditions, or during the normal course of work Scot Moga is an Inland Empire construction accident injury lawyer who can help you get the maximum compensation for your injuries.
 Unfortunately, workers’ compensation may not provide enough to cover all of your medical expenses, lost wages, or other costs incurred as result of your injury.